Humans Looking for Unreliable

 Dhamma Talks by Mogok Sayadaw; 27th February 1962

-If you don’t rely on Dhamma, then dependent origination will turn around again at the end (see-the 12 links on D.A).
-Then it’ll come back to the beginning (i.e., ignorance).
-From sorrow, lamentation, pain and grief, etc. to ignorance.
-All the other things are unreliable that you received back these things.
-(Sayadaw explained how beings rely on the five khandhas with each one of them.)
+If you don’t rely on Dhamma, then dependent origination will turn around again at the end (see the 12 links in D.A).
+Then it'll come back to the beginning (i.e., ignorance).
+From sorrow, lamentation, pain, and grief, etc., to ignorance.
+All the other things are unreliable, and you receive back these things.
+(Sayadaw explained how beings rely on the five khandhas, each one of them.)
 Why are you looking for something reliable?
 I want to cry!
 There are two types of reliable things— the wrong one and the right one.
 Sentient beings have been brought to tears countless times by unreliability.
-Even the Buddha mentioned it as-beings shedding their tears in the round of existence is more than the water in the four great oceans.
-You are looking for the khandha, so you have to cry.
-If you don’t look for the next khandha then you don’t have to cry.
+Even the Buddha mentioned it as beings shedding more tears in the round of existence than the water in the four great oceans.
+You are seeking the khandha, which inevitably leads to tears.
+If you do not pursue the next khandha, then you need not cry.

 • Content of Part 14 on "Dhamma Talks by Mogok Sayadaw"